-Kidney stones may be painful, but they are rarely a serious health condition if treated properly.
+Kidney stones may be painful, but they rarely cause a serious health condition if treated properly.

-Hard crystalline deposits of salts and minerals inside our kidneys, kidney stones are a condition that affects around one in every 20 people worldwide.
-They can range from small and unnoticeable to large and bothersome ones that can cause a lot of pain.
-Although they rarely cause permanent damage if discovered in time, they can cause several complications like kidney infection or abscess formation.
+The kidney stones are hard crystalline deposits of salts and minerals inside our kidneys.
+This condition affects every 1 among 20 people worldwide.
+The size of stones can range from small and unnoticeable to large ones that can cause a lot of pain and need medical intervention.
+Although they rarely cause permanent damage if discovered and treated in time, they can cause several complications like kidney infections and following abscess formation.

-Treating and preventing this condition is typically easy and includes lifestyle changes, home remedies, prescription medication, or surgery in the most severe cases.
-In this article, we will be explaining how to prevent kidney stones and treat them if you are already afflicted.
+Treating and preventing this condition is typically easy and includes lifestyle changes, remedies, prescription medication, or surgery in the most severe cases.
+In this article, we will explain how to prevent kidney stones and treat them if you are already afflicted.

 Table of Contents

 Things to Know About Kidney Stones

-Before we can get into the treatment and prevention of kidney stones, let’s go over some important facts about this condition, including causes, risk factors, and common symptoms.
+Before we can get into the treatment and prevention of formation of kidney stones, let’s go over some important facts about this condition, including causes, risk factors, and common symptoms.

 What Causes Kidney Stones?

 To learn how we can prevent kidney stones, we first need to know more about what causes them.

-Kidney stones develop when there are more crystal-forming substances (oxalate, calcium, uric acid) in our urine that can be diluted.
+Kidney stones are likely to develop when there are more crystal-forming substances (oxalate, calcium, uric acid) in our urine.
 This usually happens when we don’t drink enough water, so the balance between these components gets disrupted and the environment in our urine becomes more acidic.

 Kidney Stones Risk Factors

-Although there isn’t a single main cause of kidney stones, there are several factors that increase your chances of getting this condition.
+Although there isn’t a single mechanism of kidney stones formation, there are several factors that increase your chances of getting this condition.
 Here are some of the main risk factors:

-- Dehydration– people who drink less than the recommended two liters of water per day are at a higher risk of getting kidney stones.
+- Dehydration– people who drink less than the daily recommendation (approximately 2 liters) are at a higher risk of getting kidney stones.
 Drinking extra water dilutes the stone forming substances, thus preventing stone formation.
 The same goes for people who sweat a lot or live in warmer climates, as they are losing more fluids.